Carnival Corporation: History

 P&O Princess Cruises plc was formed in 2000, after the demerger of the cruise ship division of the P&O group.
 Originating as the Peninsular and Oriental Steam Navigation Company in England in 1837, P&O operated the world's first commercial cruise ships.
 Restructuring of the P&O group in the 20th century led to its cruise operations being rebranded as P&O Cruises and P&O Cruises Australia, with the company acquiring Princess Cruises in 1974.
 Following the demerger in 2000, the company also acquired AIDA Cruises, as well as establishing the A'Rosa Cruises and Ocean Village brands.

 In 2003, Carnival Corporation acquired P&O Princess Cruises plc.
-It was agreed that P&O Princess Cruises plc would remain a separate company, listed on the London Stock Exchange and retaining its British shareholder body and management team.
+It was agreed that P&O Princess Cruises plc would remain a separate company, listed on the London Stock Exchange (LSE) and retaining its British shareholder body and management team.
 The company was renamed Carnival plc, with the operations of the two companies merged into one entity.
-Carnival Corporation and Carnival plc jointly own all the operating companies in the Carnival group.
+Carnival Corporation and Carnival plc thereafter jointly owned all the operating companies in the Carnival group.
 Prior to Carnival Corporation's acquisition, P&O Princess Cruises plc had agreed to a merger with Royal Caribbean Cruises Ltd. The deal unraveled as Carnival Corporation initiated a hostile takeover with improved terms for British shareholders.

 Carnival sold Windstar Cruises to Ambassadors Group in February 2007 and Swan Hellenic to Lord Sterling in March 2007.

 In October 2015, CSSC Carnival Cruise Shipping, a joint venture between Carnival, the China Investment Corporation, and the China State Shipbuilding Corporation, was founded, with operations expected to commence in 2019.